corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 2.0.0 Upgrade for compatibility with Stellaris version 3.2 "Herbert"
     * Account for new radiotrophic variant
     * Verify the fallback is used for Aquatic
+* 2.1.0 Mark as compatible with Stellaris 3.3 "Libra"
-* vNext Improve trigger for determining if a species is "nuked"
+    * Improve trigger for determining if a species is "nuked" - this change is a general upgrade, not specific to version 3.3 "Libra"

 ## Source Code